leonguyen52/sprout-track/app/api/authReadme.md

 ### Admin-Only Authentication

-For routes that should only be accessible to admin users:
+For routes that should only be accessible to admin users, system administrators, or system caretakers:

 ```typescript
 import { withAdminAuth, ApiResponse } from '../utils/auth';